wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Custom index methods
 --------------------

-The `plone.indexer <https://pypi.python.org/pypi/plone.indexer>`_ package provides method to create custom indexing functions.
+The `plone.indexer <https://pypi.python.org/pypi/plone.indexer>`_ package provides a method to create custom indexing functions.

 Sometimes you want to index "virtual" attributes of an object computed from existing ones, or just want to customize the way